kleinfreund/kleinfreund.de/src/pages/cv.md

 ---
 title: Curriculum vitae
 menu_text: CV
-description: CV of Philipp Rudloff, front-end developer currently living in the Netherlands.
+description: The CV of Philipp Rudloff, a front-end developer living in Eindhoven, the Netherlands.
-date: 2020-10-11
+date: 2020-12-05
 ---

 My name is Philipp Rudloff.

 I’m a front-end developer building websites and web applications with accessible user interfaces.
-With the long-term objectives of a system in mind, I’m capable of designing and implementing robust software architectures which work well for a system’s developers and, most importantly, its users.
+With the long-term objectives of a system in mind, I’m capable of designing and implementing a robust software architecture which works well for the system’s developers and, most importantly, its users.

 ## Contact